Banksy unveils ninth artwork at London Zoo

 The work, which the artist has posted on his official Instagram account, appears to tie in to previous pieces, with animals scattered around London outside of their natural habitat.

-The Zoological Society of London (ZSL) confirmed that it will protect the image, and will leave the shutter down for the thousands of visitors to view the gorilla on Tuesday.
+The Zoological Society of London (ZSL) confirmed that it will protect the image with a Perspex cover, and will leave the shutter down for the thousands of visitors to view the gorilla on Tuesday.

 It comes after his last piece, a rhino mounting a silver Nissan Micra with a traffic cone on its bonnet, was defaced by a man wearing a black balaclava just hours after it went up.